cyberfly-io/cyberfly-python-client-sdk/docs/no-code-guide.md

 Use the `sensor_id` from this output in the IoT platform payloads (for example, `"sensor_id": "temp_sensor_1"`).

+### Providing Sensor Inputs (GPIO pins, I2C addresses, etc.)

+Some sensors need extra information—like the GPIO pin number or I2C address—so the SDK knows how to talk to them.
+You can set those values in three different ways:

+1. **During manual setup (`cyberfly-device setup`)** – when you choose the manual option, the wizard prompts for the required inputs based on the sensor type (for example, `GPIO pin number` for a PIR sensor or `I2C address` for an LCD).
+You can accept the suggested defaults or enter your own values from your wiring diagram.
+2. **By editing `sensor_config.json`** – every sensor in `~/.cyberfly/sensor_config.json` has an `inputs` block.
+Update those fields if you change your wiring later.
+Example: `"inputs": {"pin_no": 17}`.
+3. **From the IoT platform UI (optional)** – if your UI can push configuration updates, send a `{"sensor_command": {"action": "configure", ...}}` payload with the new inputs.
+The SDK merges those values without restarting the device.

+Make sure the `inputs` settings match your hardware wiring—the CLI uses them when it instantiates each sensor.

+Whenever sensor settings change through the UI, the device automatically saves the new `sensor_config.json`, so the configuration persists across restarts.

 ## IoT Platform Commands

 Once your device is running, you can send commands from the IoT platform UI: